 Eat/Drink – Flavor Table in Inglewood, Fixin’s in Downtown, Ten Ten Wine Bar in Inglewood, Court Cafe in Ladera Heights, Roscoe’s Chicken and Waffles in Long Beach, and Taco Pete in South Central

 Visit/Hang Out – Farmer’s Market, Black Flea Market, Venice Beach, California African American Museum, and the Walk of Fame

 Shoutout is all about shouting out others who you feel deserve additional recognition and exposure.
 Who would you like to shoutout?

 My son Orlance Shirley!
-He created the name for Project Educate and the Educate stands for “Empowering Disadvantaged Underserved Communities All Through Education”.
-He volunteers when home from college and works with the Board and Advisors as he continues to pour ideas into our projects and programs.
-And, my Board of Directors (Evynn Davis, LaTonya Reliford, Shilana Williams, Miracle Wilber, Kim Jackson-Matthews, and Brandy Wade) who support the infrastructure and protect the vision of Project Educate and contribute immensely to the organization.
+He inspired the ideal of the non-profit through selfless acts of his own and created the name for Project Educate.
+The Educate stands for “Empowering Disadvantaged Underserved Communities All Through Education”, and this served as the foundation for how we went about naming our 5 flagship programs.
+He volunteers often, does photography for the events, produces content, and also works with the Board and Advisors as he continues to pour ideas into our projects and programs.
+Also, my Board of Directors (Evynn Davis, LaTonya Reliford, Miracle Wilber, Trenece Crawford, Kim Jackson-Matthews, and Sherrie Thomas) who support the infrastructure and protect the vision of Project Educate and contribute immensely to the organization.
 There would be no Project Educate without all of them!